axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-frac-digits.md

 {{% alert title="Note" color="info" %}}

-The {{% productparam "abbrev" %}} application can add the fractions to non-ISO8601 timestamps as well.
+The {{% param "product.abbrev" %}} application can add the fractions to non-ISO8601 timestamps as well.

 {{% /alert %}}